AhmedMo1242/go-notification-system/README.md

 - `POST /user/friend/unfriend`: Unfriend a user
 - `POST /user/friend/unfollow`: Unfollow a user
 - `POST /user/friend/follow-again`: Follow a user again

 ### Notification Service

 - `GET /notifications`: Get all notifications for a user
 - `PUT /notifications/:notification_id/read`: Mark a notification as read

+## System Diagram

+For a high-level abstract overview of the system's architecture, please refer to my [Draw.io Diagram](https://drive.google.com/file/d/1hWC-mMXMwisHSAYXt8KQKeyUON5nM4Td/view?usp=sharing).
+This diagram serves as a conceptual representation of the microservices design.
+Detailed diagrams and further explanations will be provided over time.